kaffarell/gcoin/README.md

 # gcoin
-Blockchain with tokens in Rust
+Cryptocurrency with proof of work created entirely in rust.